pepershukov/ytm-yld/README.md

 Instructions per version may differ, so **if you are looking for instructions on previous versions, look into a specific version tag accordingly.**

-The latest patch notes of this application can be found [here](https://github.com/pepershukov/ytm-yld/releases/latest) and the latest version of the application to download can be found [here](https://github.com/pepershukov/ytm-yld/releases/latest/download/ytm-yld.exe).
+The latest patch notes of this application can be found [here](https://github.com/pepershukov/ytm-yld/releases/latest).

 ## Requirements